Riding the Wave: How Cadre helped FST Logistics Become an E-Commerce Leader

 The success FST had with fulfilling orders for the Chicago company was a boon for FST’s future growth.
 Word spread fast and soon FST was carving out a niche with young, high-growth natural and organic food companies from Santa Monica to Atlanta.

 Their success with e-commerce also allowed FST to upsell its warehouse and transportation services.
 Suddenly, its dry, cooled, and freezer storage facilities were home to natural and organic food products that the company was also helping fly out the door every day.
-The added capacity is responsible for FST’s explosive growth: In 2013, FST had $61 million in revenue; by the end of 2018, it was projected to grow to just over $100 million.
+The added capacity is responsible for FST’s explosive growth: 65% growth of revenue in 5 years.

 Wright says Cadre helped FST reach those goals by “teaching us what we didn’t know.
 Before we were a warehouse company and did all the traditional things a warehouse company would do.
 Now, we’re hot and heavy into e-comm fulfillment.
 That’s a lot for a company to do in a short period of time, but we did it,” he said.